markti/aws-k8s-demo/README.md

 ## Terraform Code

 The Terraform code is stored in `src\terraform`.
 However, there are two root modules.
-One for the Azure infrastructure that leverages the `aws` provider in the `src\terraform\infra` folder and another for the Kubernetes configuration that leverages the `kubernetes` and `helm` Terraform providers residing in the `src\terraform\k8s` folder.
+One for the AWS infrastructure that leverages the `aws` provider in the `src\terraform\infra` folder and another for the Kubernetes configuration that leverages the `kubernetes` and `helm` Terraform providers residing in the `src\terraform\k8s` folder.

 ### AWS Infrastructure
-The Terraform root module that provisions the Azure infrastructure will provision both an AWS Elastic Container Registry, an Elastic Kubernetes Service (EKS) cluster and all surrounding resources.
+The Terraform root module that provisions the AWS infrastructure will provision both an AWS Elastic Container Registry, an Elastic Kubernetes Service (EKS) cluster and all surrounding resources.
 The Elastic Container Registry is required in order to build and publish the Docker images.

 You may need to change the `primary_region` input variable value if you wish to deploy to a different region.
 The default is `us-west-2`.